maciejjedrzejczyk/hlf-arm64/README.md

 Usually there is no need to install Python 3.x because it comes preinstalled with Operating Systems which were tested in this guide.

-## 3 Downloading and preparing git repositories
+## 3 PREPARING THE DEVELOPMENT ENVIRONMENT

 ### 3.1 Preparing the development environment and environmental variables